 Sark Travel Guide

-The smallest of the four main Channel Islands, at only three miles (5km) long and barely a mile and a half (2.5km) wide, Sark nevertheless boasts 40 miles (64km) of picturesque coastline festooned with bays and coves, caves, deep crystal pools and deserted beaches, and it certainly does not lack for accommodation options.
-The island is the smallest independent feudal state in Europe, with its own set of laws and its own parliament, and visiting is like taking a step back in time in the most delightful way.
+The smallest of the four main Channel Islands at only three miles (5km) long and barely a mile and a half (2.5km) wide, Sark nevertheless boasts 22 miles (35km) of picturesque coastline.
+The island is festooned with coves, bays, caves, deep crystal pools, and deserted beaches, and it certainly does not lack for accommodation options.

 Sark is a Dark-Sky Community, meaning that it is sufficiently clear of light pollution to allow for naked-eye astronomy.
-So just imagine how beautiful the night sky is!
+Its night sky is truly beautiful.
+The old harbour of Creux is one of the world's smallest, used by the local fishermen, and is also a swimming spot at high tide.

 Become our Sark Travel Expert